zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 You must use PowerShell or a meeting template to manage this setting for organizers.

 To manage this setting with meeting templates, see [IT admins - Create a custom meeting template in Microsoft Teams](create-custom-meeting-template.md).
-Only organizers with a Teams Premium license can use assigned meeting templates.If you prefer to prevent the organizers from changing your settings, you can lock the value you selected.
+Only organizers with a Teams Premium license can use assigned meeting templates.
+If you prefer to prevent the organizers from changing your settings, you can lock the value you selected.
 Once the template is activated, users will see it when scheduling meetings.
 If they opt to use this template, recording and transcription will commence automatically without any user interaction.

 To manage this setting using PowerShell, use the **`-AutoRecording`** parameter in [Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy).
 For details, see the [PowerShell section](#manage-auto-recording-in-powershell) in this article.